-- 1. The Cubby will at all times follow proper infection control procedures, as outlined below, to minimize the risk of transmission of infectious diseases. - 2.
+- 1. The Cubby will at all times follow proper infection control procedures, as outlined below, to minimise the risk of transmission of infectious diseases. - 2.
 The Cubby will ensure that First Aid equipment is available and up to date at all times. - 3.
 All educators will receive basic education on infectious diseases and preventative strategies and will have access to further information and support service as required. - 4.
 Parents/guardians must notify The Cubby Coordinator or TCH Management of any infectious disease nominated on the Victorian Department of Education and Staying Healthy in Childcare Exclusion Chart. - 5.
 Educators must inform all parents/guardians of the occurrence of such an infectious disease.
-A note will be placed at the front of the building including details about the signs and symptoms and the incubation period of the disease (HIV/Aids is precluded see HIV/Aids policy). - Babies, children and adults suffering from any of the infectious diseases listed on the infectious disease chart, must not attend The Cubby for the period specified under the heading "Exclusion of Cases".
+A note will be placed at the front of the building including details about the signs and symptoms and the incubation period of the disease (HIV/Aids is precluded see HIV/Aids policy). - 6.
+Babies, children and adults suffering from any of the infectious diseases listed on the infectious disease chart, must not attend The Cubby for the period specified under the heading "Exclusion of Cases".
 Contacts (those who have had contact with the infected person) will be excluded only if specified under the "Exclusion of Contacts" column on the infectious diseases chart. - 7.
-Where an outbreak of an infectious disease occurs within The Cubby, TCH Management will contact Department of Health at Council and/or Communicable Diseases, Department of Education and Training in Benalla.
+Where an outbreak of an infectious disease occurs within The Cubby, TCH Management will contact GV Public Health Unit 1800 313 070 and the Department of Education and Training in Benalla.
 TCH Management shall then take direction from these departments as to further action. - 8.
 Children found to be sick during the day will be isolated from other children, food storage area and food preparation areas to prevent air borne bacteria/viruses from coming into contact with any of the above.
 Parents will be notified to pick up the child in question.
 All details will be recorded on the illness record that must be signed, timed and dated when the child is collected. - 9.
 Children with HIV/AIDS will not be excluded (see HIV/AIDS policy). - 10.
+The Cubby will not accept children into care if they are unwell and are unable to participate in normal activities or require additional attention.
 Parents are requested not to send their child if they have any of the following illnesses (parents may be required to provide a medical certificate at the Coordinator's discretion, before that child returns to The Cubby):